dellswor/lost/util/README.txt

-osnap-keygen.py - A program to generate key pairs check_sig.py	- A program to check a datafile against a signature sign.py		- A program to generate a signature for a datafile
+osnap-keygen.py - A program to generate key pairs check_sig.py	- A program to check a datafile against a signature sign.py		- A program to generate a signature for a datafile encrypt.py	- A program to encrypt messages using RSA to protect an AES key decrypt.py	- A program to decrypt messages using RSA to protect an AES key